 The Maryland Department of the Environment works with local health departments to enhance beach water quality monitoring and maintain the public notification process for beach water quality in Maryland.
 In October 2000, Congress passed the Beaches Environmental Assessment and Coastal Health (BEACH) Act and provided funding to the U.S. Environmental Protection Agency (EPA) to improve beach monitoring in coastal states.
 Maryland’s Beaches Program was established to protect the health of Marylanders at public bathing beaches.
 The program has evolved further to comply with the requirements of the Federal BEACH Act of 2000.
 This program is administered by MDE; however, the responsibility of monitoring and public notification of beach information is delegated to the local health departments.
 To protect the health of citizens visiting beaches across Maryland, MDE’s Beaches Program is working to standardize and improve recreational water quality monitoring in the State.
 Key objectives outline EPA’s and Maryland’s Beaches Program:

 The beauty of Maryland's coastline and beach recreation areas attract many local citizens, as well as out-of-state visitors.
-While swimming in natural waters is never risk free, routine monitoring for indicator bacteria provides a surveillance system to identify potential health risks that may impact beach water quality.
+While swimming in natural waters is never risk free, routine monitoring for indicator bacteria provides a surveillance system to minimize potential health risks that may impact beach water quality.
 Maryland’s Beaches Program is committed to improving beach water quality and providing valuable, timely information to the public on the water quality at Maryland’s beaches.

 What is a Bathing Beach?